KSPModdingLibs/KSPBuildTools/README.md

 ## [compile](https://github.com/KSPModdingLibs/KSPBuildTools/blob/main/.github/actions/compile/action.yml)

 Compiles C# code using `msbuild` into a mod assembly.
-This action will install any dependent mods (TODO) and restore NuGet packages.
+This action will install any dependent mods and restore NuGet packages.

 Environment: